uc-cdis/data-portal/docs/portal_config.md

     },
-    "table": { // required; configuration for Data Explorer table "enabled": true, // required; indicates if the table should be enabled or not by default "fields": [ // required; fields (node attributes) to include to be displayed in the table "project_id",
+    "table": { // required; configuration for Data Explorer table "enabled": true, // required; indicates if the table should be enabled or not by default "fields": [ // optional; fields (node attributes) to include to be displayed in the table "project_id",
         "race",
         "ethnicity",